nkinkade/ndt_js/README.md

     -   returns: `bool` Javascript attempted to trigger test.

 -   **get_host**: Simple abstracted layer to retrieve M-Lab site selected for test.
-    -   arguments: `none`
+    -   params: `none`
+    -   returns: `string` FQDN of Measurement Lab server

+-   **set_host**: Simple abstracted layer to set the M-Lab site to be used for testing.
+    -   params: `string` FQDN of Measurement Lab server
-    -   expects: `string` FQDN of Measurement Lab server
+    -   returns: `string` FQDN of Measurement Lab server

 -   **get_results**: Provides a layer of abstraction between the flash client and JS functionalities.
 The flash client makes web100 variables available through this method, as well as processed results.
 We offer both and include shortcuts for core measurements.
-    -   arguments: `string`type of result to retrieve from the NDT client.
+    -   params: `string`type of result to retrieve from the NDT client.
-    -   expects: `string` result of the NDT test, otherwise returns false.
+    -   returns: `string` result of the NDT test, otherwise returns false.

 -   **mlab_find_server**: Performs a synchronous AJAX request to M-Lab NS in order to determine the closest Measurement Lab server.
     -   params: `none`